 Lucy Williams wearing Prada trousers

 But don't let that put you off.
 While I'm not immune to the allure of minimalism and all its elegance, there's no denying it can get a little repetitive.
-With the upcoming S/S 20 trends being big for sleek lines, I'm excited to see at least some fun prints coming through for the year.
-The flowers are either oversized or tiny and come in colours that are often clashing, with browns, reds and yellows grouped together or greens and purples.
+With the S/S 20 trends being big for sleek lines, I'm excited to see at least some fun prints being big for the warmer months.
+The flowers are either oversized or tiny and come in colours that are often clashing with browns, reds and yellows grouped together or greens and purples.

 The designers and brands embracing this trend into their collections include Marc Jacobs, Faithfull the Brand and Prada.
 An added bonus of this trend is that it's easy to shop real vintage pieces too.
-Dresses will be the easiest way to wear the look, but I've also got my eye on some trousers.
-Keep scrolling to see where to find the best vintage floral prints today.
+Dresses are the easiest way to wear the look, but I've also got my eye on some trousers.